 Other simulations of an observed dust disk ring arc at 95 AUs also suggested that there may be a sub-Jovian planet between 90 to 100 AUs out from Vega.
 The simulations indicated that one (or more) very massive planet within 50 to 60 AUs may have destroyed the inner circumstellar dust disk by gravitational scattering.

 In 2003, astronomers announced that "new computer modelling techniques" show that observations of the structure of the faint dust disk around Vega can be best explained by the presence of Neptune-sized and Jupiter-sized planets orbiting at distances roughly similar to those held by the same planets in the Solar System.

-The modelling suggested that a Neptune-like planet actually formed much closer to Vega and was pushed by a Jupiter-like planet in an inner orbit out to its current wide orbit around 80 AUs away from Vega over about 56 million years, sweeping many comets out with it and causing the dust disk to become clumpy.
+The modeling suggested that a Neptune-like planet actually formed much closer to Vega and was pushed by a Jupiter-like planet in an inner orbit out to its current wide orbit around 80 AUs away from Vega over about 56 million years, sweeping many comets out with it and causing the dust disk to become clumpy.
 This same process is thought to have happened in the Solar System as well under a new theory.